JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 <img src="https://raw.githubusercontent.com/JeffMacaluso/JeffMacaluso.github.io/master/_posts/LinearRegressionAssumptions_files/40_1.png">

-We can't see a fully uniform variance across our residuals, so this could potentially be problematic.
+We can't see a fully uniform variance across our residuals, so this is potentially problematic.
+However, we know from our other tests that our model has several issues and is under predicting in many cases.

 # Conclusion

 We can clearly see that a linear regression model on the Boston dataset violates a number of assumptions which cause significant problems with the interpretation of the model itself.
 It's not uncommon for assumptions to be violated on real-world data, but it's important to check them so we can either fix them and/or be aware of the flaws in the model for the presentation of the results or the decision making process.

 It is dangerous to make decisions on a model that has violated assumptions because those decisions are effectively being formulated on made-up numbers.
 Not only that, but it also provides a false sense of security due to trying to be empirical in the decision making process.
 Empiricism requires due diligence, which is why these assumptions exist and are stated up front.
-Hopefully this code can help with making the due diligence process less painful!
+Hopefully this code can help ease the due diligence process and make it less painful.

 # Code for the Master Function